Leroymilo/FurnitureFramework/doc/ReadMe.md

 # User Tutorial

-If you want to use a mod (Furniture Pack) that was made for this Framework, you just need to install the latest version of the mod on [Nexus](https://www.nexusmods.com/stardewvalley/mods/23458?tab=files).
+If you want to use a mod (Furniture Pack) that was made for this Framework, you just need to install the latest version of the mod available on [Nexus](https://www.nexusmods.com/stardewvalley/mods/23458?tab=files).

 # Author Tutorial